The Heiss Family

 In the early 1980's, the BC provincial government defined three types of wineries that were regulated under these separate categories:

 Farm Winery - could only use their own grapes; required ten acres of land and had a production limit of 5,000 gallons annually.

 Estate Winery - first known as “cottage wineries”, but soon changed, required 20 acres of land; could contract up to fifty per cent of what they owned; had a production limit of 30,000 gallons annually.

 When Gray Monk was first started, they began as an Estate Winery as defined by the regulations at that time.

-Today, the rules have changed - there is no more distinction between a farm, estate or commercial winery - wineries need only to have a license.
-However, Gray Monk chose to keep the name of Estate Winery because of its importance in their history and the volume of their production.
+Today, the rules have changed - there now is a simplified distinction between a land-based (farm) winery and a commercial winery, eliminating the need for an "estate" winery license.
+However, Gray Monk chose to keep the name of Estate Winery because of its importance in their history and the family's participation in the winery's operation.